 Easy Shepherd's Pie - This classic dish is homemade comfort food at its best.
 It has a rich beefy base, loaded with vegetables and a thick, buttery potato topping.

 In an extra large skillet set over medium heat, add the oil.
 Once hot, add the carrot and celery, saute until soft, about 5 minutes.
 Add the onion and continue cooking for 2 minutes.
 Add the garlic and cook for 1 minute.

 Sprinkle in the flour and toast for 30 seconds, then mix in the tomato paste and cook for 1 minute.
-Gradually pour in the chicken stock, whisking to create a smooth sauce.
+Gradually pour in the beef stock, whisking to create a smooth sauce.
 Add the Worcestershire sauce, vinegar, garlic powder, salt, pepper, cumin, thyme, and bay leaf.
 Bring to a low simmer and cook for 15 minutes, stirring occasionally.

 Meanwhile, in a large stockpot filled with water, boil the potatoes until fork-tender, about 20 minutes.

 Add peas and stir.
 Cook for an additional 3 minutes, then remove from the heat.